Talking About Race and Mental Health Within Black Families

 MSB: One of the things that fall under the umbrella of racial socialization is building up a child’s positive sense of self.
 There’s a large body of research literature right now that teaches kids to be proud of being Black.
 The reason that’s important is because Black people are still at the bottom of the so-called racial hierarchy.
 You also have a lot of history and norms in terms of how racism operates and affects Black people.
 Therefore, you have to intentionally go in and shield your kid’s self-esteem and identity as they’re moving through each stage of their childhood.
 And how do you do that?
 You make sure that your child has opportunities to be around Black people in Black spaces.
 Some examples of those spaces are places of worship, predominantly Black neighborhoods, even though some may not have a lot of resources.
 Predominantly Black communities affirm Black children and families in general.
 It’s a shared sense of community—knowing that you’re a part of a space.

-JLW: The COVID-19 pandemic has intensified levels of stress and for many families across the country, there’s been an increase in levels of anxiety and depressive symptoms across all demographics.
+JLW: There’s been an increase in levels of anxiety and depressive symptoms across all demographics.
 However, in some facets of the Black community, there’s stigma against seeking help for mental health issues.
 As a clinical psychologist, how have you dealt with this kind of stigma in your work?

 MSB: I believe the origin of the stigma is steeped in American racism.
 To admit any type of struggling, particularly in terms of “not being right in the head,” which is a colloquial way of referring to it, would almost give justification for discriminatory treatment towards Black people.
 One of the coping mechanisms that people will use is to just gloss over the distress and to keep on pushing on.
 Black people in general tend to prefer to get mental health care from their spiritual and religious leaders.
 While it’s fine to seek care from your pastor, you should also see a therapist.
 The myth about psychotherapy is that you need to have a formal diagnosis to benefit from it and that’s not true.
 A good therapist is also a good life coach.
 They can hold up a mirror and offer you some tips and strategies for how to adjust and adapt to the challenges in your life.
 It is important to take care of your mental health and psychotherapy is a good thing.
 It doesn’t have to be this sense of doom or this sense of failure or stigma, it can help you manage the challenges that a lot of Black people are dealing with today.